pierreaubert/autoEQ/src-de/REFERENCES.md

-            Mayorov, Nikolay and Nelson, Andrew R. J. and Jones, Eric and Kern, Robert and Larson, Eric and Carey, C J and Polat, {\.I}lhan and Feng, Yu and Moore, Eric W. and {VanderPlas}, Jake and Laxalde, Denis and Perktold, Josef and Cimrman, Robert and Henriksen, Ian and Quintero, E. A. and Harris, Charles R. and Archibald, Anne M. and Ribeiro, Ant{\^o}nio H. and Pedregosa, Fabian and
+            Mayorov, Nikolay and Nelson, Andrew R. J. and Jones, Eric and Kern, Robert and Larson, Eric and Carey, C J and Polat, {\.I}lhan and Feng, Yu and Moore, Eric W. and {VanderPlays}, Jake and Laxalde, Denis and Perktold, Josef and Cimrman, Robert and Henriksen, Ian and Quintero, E. A. and Harris, Charles R. and Archibald, Anne M. and Ribeiro, Ant{\^o}nio H. and Pedregosa, Fabian and